asdfjkl/yahb/README.md

 The target drive MUST be NTFS-formatted.
 Otherwise hardlinks cannot be created.

 YAHB requires [Microsoft NET Framework 4.5](https://dotnet.microsoft.com/download/dotnet-framework) or higher.
-The following versions of Windows ship with suitable version of NET Framwework by default, i.e. you don't need to install anything if you run:
+The following versions of Windows ship with suitable versions of NET Framwework by default, i.e. you don't need to install anything if you run:
 - Windows 8.1
 - Windows (any edition/version)